kajkoski/kajkoski.github.io/README.md

 # kajkoski.github.io
-TES-3 corrected with new code
+TES-3 code committed this is fixed